ProgressionStudios/slideshow-mgarcia/readme.txt

 == Description ==

-A plugin that provides the users with a custom Gutenberg block that fetches the latest posts using WP REST API from popular WordPress news websites.
+A plugin that provides  users with a custom Gutenberg Block that fetches posts using the WordPress REST API from any website address.

 == Installation ==